-Person-Centered Ethics

-The Orientation of the Course on "Theology, Ethics and Sexuality"
+Person-Centered Ethics The Orientation of the Course on "Theology, Ethics and Sexuality"

 "Theology, Ethics and Sexuality," a third-year elective course offered by the Faculty of Religious Studies for the first time in 1988, attracted approximately 150 students the first year and 250 students in 1989 from a wide variety of programs in both the humanities and the sciences.
 There are a number of reasons why this course has been so attractive and successful.
 Most of the students attending the course are in their early twenties and many are "on their own" and experiencing the freedoms and responsibilities of adult life, including sexual activity, for the first time.
 Two years of conferences with students, and of reading their papers, has led us to conclude that many students have very personal and specific concerns about the expression of their sexuality.
 These range from living as a gay or lesbian in a society that values heterosexuality, to whether or not they should presently engage in sexual intercourse.

-According to course evaluations, the students are pleased with the format and content of this course and with the teaching team's (the professor and a number of graduate student teaching assistants) invitation to think-not to merely learn and regurgitate facts-and to consider different perspectives on various issues, while culling the relevance of these in their personal lives.
+According to course evaluations, the students are pleased with the format and content of this course and with the teaching team's (the professor and a number of graduate student teaching assistants) invitation to think not to merely learn and regurgitate facts - and to consider different perspectives on various issues, while culling the relevance of these in their personal lives.
 In presenting such an invitation, we have attempted to approach the students from the very orientation they are encouraged to reflect upon.
 The primary emphasis throughout the course is that the human person is central in sexual ethics.
 The first question asked is, "What is it to be human?"
 As the course progresses through a number of specific issues - homosexuality, pornography, AIDS, feminist perspectives, marriage and relationships, coercive sexuality, and sexuality and aging - the question of humanness continues to surface.
 An attempt is made to refine whatever their initial perspectives may have been and to determine the ethical implications of their responses.
-Referring to ethicist Daniel Maguire's work, The Moral Choice, and to theologian John Macquarrie's work, In Search of
+Referring to ethicist Daniel Maguire's work, The Moral Choice, and to theologian John Macquarrie's work, In Search of important is sexuality education?
+At what age should sexuality education begin?
+Is sexuality education given an adequate priority in the school curriculum?
+Such questions provided a necessary context for consideration of the values component.
+According to the teachers and students surveyed, too little time is given to sexuality education in the schools.
+Also, the general consensus was that sexuality education is still not adequately organized nor presented.

-Humanity, for example, the course explores the human person as a being who is physical, psychological, and spiritual and lives in a sociohistorical context in relation to the self, to other persons, and to a mysterious transcendent/immanent reality.
+Within the province of Quebec, where the Montreal study was conducted, sexuality education, in most cases, is presently incorporated into courses in religious education, moral education, or moral and religious education.
+When given a choice of 10 places where sexuality education might most effectively be taught, teachers Humanity, for example, the course explores the human person as a being who is physical, psychological, and spiritual and lives in a sociohistorical context in relation to the self, to other persons, and to a mysterious transcendent/immanent reality.
 The person is considered as an essentially free being with a capacity for reason, love, and compassion, and the potential for becoming more authentically his or her human self.